Macular Degeneration Treatment in Tampa, FL

 1. A simple vision test in which you look at a chart that resembles graph paper

 3. Taking special photographs of the eye called fluorescein angiography to find abnormal blood vessels under the retina

 It is very important to remember that vitamin supplements are not a cure for AMD, nor will they restore vision that you may have already lost from the disease.
 However, specific amounts of these supplements do play a key role in helping some people at high risk for advanced AMD to maintain their vision.
-You should make an appointment with Dr. Tarabishy, our board certified Ophthalmologist, and retina Specialist to determine if you are at risk for developing advanced AMD, and to learn if supplements are recommended for you.
+You should make an appointment with Dr. Dunn or Dr. Tarabishy, our board-certified Ophthalmologists, and retina Specialists to determine if you are at risk for developing advanced AMD, and to learn if supplements are recommended for you.

 Certain types of “wet” macular degeneration can be treated with laser surgery, a brief outpatient procedure that uses a focused beam of light to slow or stop leaking blood vessels that damage the macula.
 A treatment called photodynamic therapy (PDT) uses a combination of a special drug and laser treatment to slow or stop leaking blood vessels.

 Another form of treatment targets a specific chemical in your body that is critical in causing abnormal blood vessels to grow under the retina.
 That chemical is called vascular endothelial growth factor (VEGF).
 Anti-VEGF drugs block the trouble-causing VEGF, reducing the growth of abnormal blood vessels and slowing their leakage.

 These procedures may preserve more sight overall, though they are not cures that restore vision to normal.
 Despite advanced medical treatment, many people with macular degeneration still experience some vision loss.